tryton/trytond/doc/ref/models/models.rst

     Trigger create actions.
 It will call actions defined in ``ir.trigger`` if ``on_create`` is set and ``condition`` is true.

-.. classmethod:: ModelStorage.read(ids[, fields_names])
+.. classmethod:: ModelStorage.read(ids, fields_names)

-    Return a list of values for the ids.
-If ``fields_names`` is set, there will be only values for these fields otherwise it will be for all fields.
+    Return a list of dictionary for the record ids.
+The dictionary is composed of the fields as key and their values.
+    The order of the returned list is not guaranteed.

 .. classmethod:: ModelStorage.write(records, values, [[records, values], ...])